 Work continues in this area, and as the results of new studies become available, Health Canada will continue to evaluate the level of risk associated with dietary exposure to acrylamide.

-Based on what is currently known, it is impossible to determine recommended maximum exposure levels or to set daily consumption limits for specific foods containing acrylamide.
+Based on what is currently known, it is not possible to determine the precise level of risk for human health from dietary exposure to acrylamide..
 However, research conducted by Health Canada and internationally indicates that french fries and potato chips typically contain the highest levels of acrylamide.